 Salary Range: Salary Schedule I (Classified)

-The primary role of the Paraeducator is to assist special education students in grades kindergarten through high school and court-involved students in achieving academic and behavioral goals as specified in student Individual Education Plans (IEP).
+The primary role of the Paraeducator is to assist students in achieving academic and behavioral goals as may be specified in student Individual Education Plans (IEP).
 The Paraeducator provides essential support in facilitating the overall safety and effectiveness of the school operations through student supervision, instructional support, behavior intervention and management, as well as operational/clerical support.
-These tasks are performed under the direction of certified teachers and under the supervision of the Program Administrator.

-The following essential functions are common to all program Paraeducators although the application of such may vary slightly due to the level of student developmental abilities/issues.
+The following essential functions are common to all program Paraeducators although the application of such may vary by department, or due to the level of student developmental abilities/issues.

-- Provides consistent, active supervision of individual, small groups, and whole groups of students throughout daily programming in the classroom, during non-instructional time such as recess, lunch, break periods, and bus loading/unloading, as well as during off-campus outings and activities.
+- Provides consistent, active supervision of individual, small groups, and whole groups of students throughout daily programming in the classroom or during non-instructional time.
 Performs safety searches of students as directed.
 Monitors student interactions during the instructional day.